Yale-BIM/f26-assignments/assignment-1/README.md

 are consistent with one another with the help of the RViz `Camera Display`.
 This display is one of the many native display options that can be used in [RViz](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html#adding-a-new-display).

     > The [Camera display](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html#built-in-display-types:~:text=JointStates-,Camera,it) creates a new rendering window in RViz from the perspective of a camera using the camera's CameraInfo message.
-By default, RViz expects that if the camera images are published a topic called `/camera/image`, then the corresponding camera info message will be published in `/camera/camera_info`.
+RViz does not let you set the camera info topic directly: it derives the topic from the image topic by replacing the last component of its name with `camera_info`.
+For example, if the camera images are published in a topic called `/camera/image`, then RViz expects the corresponding camera info message to be published in `/camera/camera_info`.
-The display also lets you overlay other displays that you have enabled in RViz2 on the rendered image.
+The display also lets you overlay other displays that you have enabled in RViz on the rendered image.
 Your goal is to use these overlays to verify that the virtual camera that you already implemented is working correctly.

     Close all running ROS 2 nodes and re-launch the `generate_target.launch.py` script.
 Then run your `virtual_camera.py` node and, once RViz opens, add a `Camera display` to the RViz window.
     Configure the camera plugin as follows:

-        Image Topic: /virtual_camera/image_raw
+        Topic: /virtual_camera/image_raw
         Image Rendering: background
         Overlay Alpha: 0.6
         Zoom Factor: 1

-    The red circle from your /virtual_camera/image_raw image should then align in the RViz2 Camera plugin with the red ball of the simulated moving object (as in the Figure below).
+    The red circle from your `/virtual_camera/image_raw` image should then align in the RViz Camera display with the red ball of the simulated moving object (as in the Figure below).
-    If this is not the case, check and correct your implementation of the virtual_camera.py node.
+    If this is not the case, check and correct your implementation of the `virtual_camera.py` node.

     <p align="center">
     <kbd>